-Cardholders also get a free one night stay in a hotel in their network on the anniversary of your account open date.
-Additionally, they get the fourth night for free when using rewards to book your first three nights at any eligible hotel.
+Cardholders also get a reward night stay in a hotel in their network on the anniversary of the account opening.
+Additionally, they can enjoy a reward night when you redeem points for any stay of 4 or more nights.
 With a moderate annual fee at $89, this IHG credit card is definitely one to consider adding to your (well-traveled) wallet.